 - Pay close attention to your personal security at all times and monitor the media and other local sources of information about possible new safety or security risks.

 - The situation in Zimbabwe is generally calm, although incidents of political violence continue to occur in some urban and rural areas.
-There is potential for the security situation to deteriorate quickly, including in the lead up to elections to be held later this year.
+There is potential for the security situation to deteriorate quickly.
 You should remain vigilant in high-density (lower-income) urban areas because of the potential for the security situation to deteriorate.

 - You should ensure your travel documentation is valid and remains up-to-date.
 You are encouraged to register your presence in Zimbabwe with the Australian Embassy in Harare and to update your contact details when they change.